Neuroscience reveals how a year of social distancing broke our brains

 So power through the nervous elevator chats and pesky brain fog, because “un-social distancing” should reset your social homeostasis very soon.

-Kareem Clark, is a postdoctoral associate in Neuroscience at Virginia Tech.
+Kareem Clark is a postdoctoral associate in neuroscience at Virginia Tech.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.